smart-cart-mcp/smart-cart-mcp-4/supabase/README.md

 # Supabase Database Setup

-This directory contains the database schema and migrations for the Smart Cart application.
+This directory contains the database schema and migrations for the Smart Cart application using a remote Supabase instance.

 ## Directory Structure